ninckblokje/ninckblokje.github.io/_posts/2016-03-08-oraclejet-chrome-extension.md

 ![Extension]({{ site.github.url }}/assets/oraclejet-chrome-extension/result.png)

 ## Chrome & Optimus / multi monitor
 I spend quite a lot of time figuring out why my extension was not rendering correctly.
 I finally figured it out, it was my multi monitor setup.
 By moving Chrome to the primary monitor my extension rendered correctly.
-I am not sure if this is because of the multi monitor setup of because of my NVidia Optimus graphic gards (GPU switching on a laptop).
+I am not sure if this is because of the multi monitor setup or because of my NVidia Optimus graphic gards (GPU switching on a laptop).

 ![Rendering error]({{ site.github.url }}/assets/oraclejet-chrome-extension/optimus_rendering_extension.png)